Greszy/LiqourPriceAnalysis/README.md

 2. Website Analysis

 Before I could start collecting information about wine and liqour products I had to analyze the website to see how the responses are built that are sent back when a user makes a request to see some specific product that can be displayed on the website.
 For this step I used tools called Burp and Postman to analyze requests and responses responsible for getting information about the products sold on the website.

+Burp allowed me to see how a request is constructed for a particular resource.
+After that I could use Postman to confirm that the specific request returns the required resource, in this case information about a specific product.
+Additionally thanks to Chrome developer tools I was able to learn that the data is past to the client in a JSON format.